Why R&D credits are the best way to fund your innovation

 Your advance in science or technology cannot be the resolution of a purely commercial or logistical problem – though these difficulties may well be part of an eligible advance involving science or technology.
-Instead you should focus on describing the scientific or technological limitations and obstacles which governed your projects and their aims.
+Instead, you should focus on describing the scientific or technological limitations and obstacles that governed your projects and their aims.
 Whether your R&D work is for your own benefit or for a client, you should be able to demonstrate that you could not easily gain the knowledge/capabilities/solutions from elsewhere in the market or public domain.

 Even if comparable solutions exist elsewhere in your sector but the details of how those solutions have been achieved are not readily available or guessable then your advance can qualify.
-Your advance could therefore seek comparable performance characteristics or capabilities of existing solutions but do so in a fundamentally different way (e.g. more cost-effective, faster, more-efficient).
+Your advance could therefore seek comparable performance characteristics or capabilities of existing solutions but do so in a fundamentally different way (e.g. more cost-effective, faster, more efficient).
 This is known as ‘an appreciable improvement’.

 Proving that a competent professional (someone with relevant expertise and skills in your field) could not easily solve the problem that your advance seeks to address helps illustrate the inherent difficulties and uncertainties involved.